Symmetry meets AI: Acknowledgments

 \section{Acknowledgments}

 We thank Sven Krippendorf and Jose Angel Oteo for discussions.
-GB acknowledges support from the MEC and FEDER (EC) grant FPA2017-845438 and the Generalitat Valenciana under grant PROMETEOII/2017/033.
-VS acknowledges support from the UK Science and Technology Facilities Council ST/L000504/1.
-This project has received funding /support from the European Union’s Horizon 2020 research and innovation programme under the Marie Skodowska-Curie grant agreement 860881-HIDDeN.
+GB and JH acknowledge support from the MEC and FEDER (EC) grant FPA2017-845438 and the Generalitat Valenciana under grant PROMETEOII/2017/033.
+VS acknowledges support from the UK Science and Technology Facilities Council ST/L000504/1 and the Spanish FPA2017-85985-P. This project has received funding /support from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement 860881-HIDDeN.